-On Fi Money, you can invest in a wide range of hybrid mutual funds.
+You can invest in a wide range of hybrid mutual funds on Fi Money.
 You can use the filters on your app to select hybrid mutual funds based on your needs and invest at no additional cost.

-If you have been thinking about adding mutual funds to your portfolio, hybrid funds may be a good option to consider.
-Remember to choose the type of hybrid fund that aligns with your financial goals and your risk profile.
+If you have been considering adding mutual funds to your portfolio, hybrid funds may be a good option.
+Remember to choose the hybrid fund that aligns with your financial goals and risk profile.

 Hybrid funds invest in both debt and equity components.
 So, as expected, the equity investments carry market-related risks, but the debt component helps offset some of that risk.
-So, hybrid funds may be safer than investing directly in stocks, or even pure equity funds for that matter.
+So, hybrid funds are safer than investing directly in stocks, or even pure equity funds.

-Hybrid equity funds are a type of mutual fund that invests in a mix of both debt and equity instruments.
+Hybrid equity funds are mutual funds that invest in a mix of debt and equity instruments.
 The proportion of equity is significantly higher in hybrid equity funds.
-Typically, around 65% of the portfolio consists of equity instruments, while the rest of the portfolio consists of debt instruments and cash and cash equivalents.
+Around 65% of the portfolio typically consists of equity instruments, while the rest consists of debt instruments and cash and cash equivalents.

 Under the broad category of hybrid funds, we have different subcategories like equity-oriented funds, debt-oriented funds, monthly income funds and arbitrage funds.
 Each fund caters to a different kind of investor.

-Any investor who is looking to diversify their investment portfolio easily, with just one or two investment options, can choose to invest in hybrid funds.
-If this sounds like something you’re looking for, you can browse through the various mutual funds in this category and choose one to invest in, based on the risk-return profile.
+Any investor looking to diversify their investment portfolio quickly, with just one or two investment options, can choose to invest in hybrid funds.
+If this sounds like something you’re looking for, you can browse through the various mutual funds in this category and choose one to invest in based on the risk-return profile.

 The equity component of hybrid funds is taxed like a pure equity fund, while the debt component is taxed like a pure debt fund.

-Before you invest in a hybrid fund, ensure that its asset allocation matches your risk profile.
-If you are a conservative investor, you may want to steer clear of aggressive hybrid mutual funds, and vice versa.
+Before investing in a hybrid fund, ensure its asset allocation matches your risk profile.
+If you are a conservative investor, you may want to avoid aggressive hybrid mutual funds and vice versa.
 Also, check the fund manager's skills, look at the fund's past performance and be aware of the taxation norms before investing.